MJBrennan/Item-REST-API-Task/README.md

 A simple REST API built with the PHP microframework Lumen

-Allows users to Create, Read,Update, Delete media file names
+Allows users to Create, Read, Update, Delete media file names

 Project used a SQL Lite database

-Some features I included was using Logging so database changes can be tracked easily, using Lumens Models to easily deal with data updates and exeception handling in case of an error
+Some features I included was using Logging so database changes can be tracked easily, using Lumens Models to easily deal with data updates and exeception handling in case of an error.

 PSR-2 Coding standards